jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-19 Done Content Reorganization: Commands Misc Issues

+- [x] Stereotyping fragments
+- [x] 🚗 Moved "Parent Controls Its Sub-Executions" to Commands Construct Drafts.
+- [x] 🦚 Moving Referrers topics to separate article under Pointers.
+- [x] ⏺ Moved This Argument ideas from Commands Misc Issues to Parapeters Loose Ideas.

+#### 2021-04-13 Done Content Reorganization: Commands Example Diagrams

+- [x] ~~Probably no moves or loose ideas to regroup.~~
+- [x] But I sort of trip over my use of the word 'clause'.
+- [x] The systematic exposition, seems to rely on word clause.
+- [x] ~~Can I change the term I use for it?~~
+- [x] Or describing it in an Introduction section.
+- [x] 🖼 Adding pictures of basic concepts to introduction.

 #### 2021-04-16 Done Creation Behavior of Commands, Content Reorganization